McDanielES/FitnessAssistant/README.md

 ---

-#### Author Contact
+#### Contact the Author
-Should you find an error in the program and would like to contact me, you can use GitHub's `@McDanielES` tagging system to contact me.
-Alternatively, I am available at <i>McDanielES@gmail.com</i>.
-I would prefer GitHub's messaging system over my personal email.
+Should you find an error in the program or would like to contact me for suggestion/ improvements, you can use GitHub's `@McDanielES` mention system to contact me.
+I will try to respond as fast as I can.